 Final Words About Creating a Fictional Language

 But most of all, the readers expect a good story and amazing characters.
-Language, just like setting, will add to the story’s general look-and-feel, but it should never be the focus.
+Language, just like the setting, will add to the story’s general look and feel, but it should never be the focus.
 That, of course, unless your story is specifically about language.
 If your story is the story of the alien Jean François Champollion, uncovering the secrets of a future world’s language in hopes of saving the planet, then, by all means, go crazy!

 If you want to study more about fictional languages, Wikipedia has a pretty vast list of constructed languages, with background and description.
 Finally, don’t forget to check my guide on how to create fantasy names and world-building geography.

 Now, before you go, I have…

 3 Questions For You